zhongwangwei/LandMesh/README.md

 # EarthMesh

-EarthMesh is a grid generation tool for land surface, ocean, and atmospheric models.
+EarthMesh is a mesh generation tool for land surface, ocean, and atmospheric models.
 This is an update from v1 which was primarily for land surface models.
-The `mesh_type` variable in `v2/mkgrd.F90` (which can be `landmesh`, `oceanmesh`, or `earthmesh`) determines the type of grid generated.
+The `mesh_type` variable in `v2/mkgrd.F90` (which can be `landmesh`, `oceanmesh`, or `earthmesh`) determines the type of mesh generated.

-This repository contains the grid generation tool for the Common Land Model version 2024 (CoLM2024), FVCOM, MPAS, OLAM and so on.
-It allows for creating unstructured meshes with adaptive refinement based on various surface characteristics.
+This repository contains the mesh generation tool for the Common Land Model version 2024 (CoLM2024), FVCOM, MPAS, OLAM and so on.
+It allows for creating unstructured meshes with adaptive refinement based on various surface characteristics and specified refinement based on user's intention.

 ## Key Features

-- Generates initial icosahedral or hexagonal grids
+- Generates well-centred Delaunay triangle and dual hexagonal meshs
 - Performs adaptive mesh refinement based on configurable thresholds
 - Supports refinement criteria like land type heterogeneity, topography, LAI, soil properties, etc. (for `landmesh`)
-- Supports generation of ocean and global earth meshes.
+- Supports generation of land surface, ocean and atmospheric meshes for global/ limited-area modelling
-- Outputs grid files compatible with CoLM2024 and other models
+- Outputs mesh files compatible with CoLM2024, FVCOM, MPAS, OLAM and other models

 ## Dependencies